Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 General Notes

-• Refer to NICE CG153 Psoriasis: assessment and management and to the BAD website for a range of patient information leaflets on psoriasis.
+• Refer to NICE CG153 Psoriasis: assessment and management, NICE CKS Psoriasis and to the BAD website for a range of Patient Information Leaflets on Psoriasis

-• Offer topical treatments, taking into account patient preference, cosmetic acceptability, practicalities of application to the site(s) and extent of psoriasis.
+• Offer topical treatments, considering patient preference, cosmetic acceptability, practicalities of application to the site(s) and extent of psoriasis

 • Discuss the variety of formulations available and use:

-• creams, lotion or gel for widespread psoriasis
+• Ointment, creams, lotion or gel for widespread psoriasis

 • lotion, solution or gel for scalp or hair-bearing areas